-Any industry can content marketing difficult to commit to, master and scale.
+Regardless of industry, content marketing can be difficult to commit to, master and scale.

 In order to build a scalable demand generation engine and drive brand awareness, content marketing is no longer an option.
-After all, B2B Account Based Marketing (ABM) and lead nurturing heavily depend on great content.
+After all, B2B Account-Based Marketing (ABM) and lead nurturing are dependent on great content.

 You can’t determine how your content is performing without measuring success.
 In order to measure the success and impact of your SaaS content marketing, you need to define your goals and establish metrics.
 Here’s everything you need to know, including what metrics to measure.